N-A-D/proto/README.md

 #### Return value collection

-Clients the require the output of slots can *collect* them from a signal by invoking the `proto::signal::collect` member function.
+Clients that require the output of slots can *collect* them from a signal by invoking the `proto::signal::collect` member function.
 The function requires an output iterator to a container.
 Moreover, the function raises a static assertion error if the slot return value is void.